AUNTIE ARWEN'S SPICES & TEAS

 Auntie Arwen's Kitchen is open to all!

-But remember, everyone has different taste buds...
+Everyone has different taste buds!

-(Nuts: Almost every ingredient comes to us with the common warning on the packaging; Although we don't to anything with nuts, Some of our 'ingredients may be processed on machinery that also processes nuts' from our suppliers, Please take that into consideration.
-We reserve the right to exempt to place certain expense prohibitive items into the 4pk personalized sampler packs.)
+(Nuts: Almost every ingredient comes to us with the common warning on the packaging; Although we don't to anything with nuts, some of our suppliers identify 'ingredients may be processed on machinery that also processes nuts,' please take that into consideration.

-We prefer to use the US Postal Service for our products.
-If you use a "Coupon Code" and you or someone you choose will not be picking up your purchase at the event you will be offered the choice of a refund or to pay shipping charges prior to your order being shipped.
-Advertised coupon codes are specifically designed (and advertised) to allow our patrons to place an order & avoid the shipping charges by choosing to pickup at the event code location since you can not pick up at an Auntie Arwen's Store location (since none exist today)
+If you use an event "Coupon Code" and you/your designee will not be picking up your purchase at the event, you will be offered the choice of a refund or to pay shipping charges prior to your order being shipped.